 Passcode: 312389

-This gathering on Zoom is hosted every Tuesday from 7:00-8:30 PM Pacific Time, by Dinah and Noah Stroe.
-It’s organized as a friendly, eclectic round robin mix of old time music, some Irish, some Québécois and more.
+This gathering on Zoom is hosted every Tuesday from 7:00-8:30 PM Pacific Time, by Dinah and Noah Stroe, with a mix of old time music, some Irish, some Québécois and more.

 Dinah says: